- What are EcoTipping Points?

 Origin of the “Tipping Point” Phrase

-The "tipping point" phrase was popularized by Malcolm Gladwell's best-selling book The Tipping Point: How Little Things Can Make a Big Difference (Gladwell 2000).
+The "tipping point" phrase was later popularized by Malcolm Gladwell's bestselling book The Tipping Point: How Little Things Can Make a Big Difference (Gladwell 2000).
 It used "tipping point" to represent the point in time when a new idea "takes off," spreading rapidly through a society.
 Though Grozdins, Wolf, Schelling, and Gladwell did not use systems jargon such as "feedback loops," their use of "tipping point" reflected the amplifying effects of feedback loops and the power of feedback loops to engender change.

-We use "EcoTipping Point" to mean a lever that can "tip" an eco-social system from one set of mutually reinforcing processes (called a "stability domain" or "attractor basin" in systems jargon) to a stability domain that carries system change in a completely different direction.
-EcoTipping Points are catalytic, turning the system from decline to health and sustainability (Marten 2005, Marten et al. 2005, Marten 2006).
+We use "tipping point" to mean a “lever” that can tip an eco-social system from one set of mutually reinforcing processes, called a "system domain,” to a different domain.
+The “tip” sets the system on a completely new course of change.
+EcoTipping Points are levers that set an eco-social system on a positive course of change.
+They are catalytic, turning the system from decline to a course of restoration and sustainability (Marten 2005, 2007, 2008; Marten et al. 2005).

 References: